Haute Pot: How High-End California Chefs Are Cashing In On Marijuana

 Laverato says the musky flavor long associated with weed was once thought to drown out other ingredients.
 But that's changed, thanks to new cultivation and processing techniques by all of the cannabis companies that have sprung up in the wake of legalization.

 "You don't have to taste anything if you don't want to," she says.
 "They have distillates.
-They have different concentrates that concentrate it down to TCH or CBD."
+They have different concentrates that concentrate it down to THC or CBD."

-TCH is the cannabis compound that can get users high.
+THC is the cannabis compound that can get users high.
 CBD is different.
 It's another cannabis compound that lacks psychoactive properties.
 Fans believe CBD relieves anxiety and pain, and it's become a popular ingredient in cocktails.
 One upscale restaurant in downtown Los Angeles has dedicated an entire menu to it.
 The pre-fixe "power lunch" at Spring features CBD in such dishes as English pea soup, branzino with piquillo and Espelette, and peach panna cotta.

 "It's like putting hemp seeds on a salad, which people do," says proprietor Yassmin Sarmadi.
 She says she and her husband, chef Tony Esnault, take CBD every day to feel more balanced and healthy.